 - 1.11.
 The Mid Sussex District Plan 2014-2031, adopted by MSDC in March 2018, provides the strategic planning context for this Neighbourhood Plan.
 The Plan sets out a vision for how Mid Sussex wants to evolve up to 2031 and a delivery strategy for how that will be achieved.
 As such, it sets out broad guidance on the distribution and quality of development in the form of 'higher level' strategic policies together with policies for the protection and enhancement of important features of the local environment. - 1.12.
 The District Local Plan's overall planning strategy for Mid Sussex includes the overall amount of new residential development up to 2031 and a settlement hierarchy to indicate how it will be spread across the district.
-It also identifies several large-scale strategic development allocations at Burgess Hill (2 sites), Pease Pottage (1) and Hassocks (1).
-Allocation of smaller sites is left to the Site Allocations Development Plan Document (DPD), prepared by MSDC, and/or Neighbourhood Plans prepared by town and parish councils. - 1.13.
-The Site Allocations DPD was published for public consultation in October-November 2019 and includes proposals for two housing development allocations in Horsted Keynes.
-Views received are currently being assessed by MSDC.
-This is considered in more detail in section 9 of this Neighbourhood Plan. - 1.14.
-Mid Sussex District Council adopted three Supplementary Planning Documents (SPDs) in relation to developer obligations (including contributions) on 25 July 2018.
-These documents amplify policies in the District Plan (particularly DP20 and DP31) and explain how they will be applied in detail.
-It is intended to regularly update the documents to ensure they reflect cost inflation and infrastructure providers' evolving requirements.
+It also identifies several large-scale strategic development allocations at Burgess Hill, Pease Pottage and Hassocks.
+Allocation of smaller sites across Mid Sussex, including Horsted Keynes, has been undertaken by Mid Sussex District Council and they are described in the Site Allocations Development Plan Document (DPD). - 1.13.
+The Site Allocations DPD was adopted by MSDC in June 2022.
+It allocates the Land south of St Stephen's Church, Hamsland (SA29) and the Land South of The Old Police House, Birchgrove Road (SA28) for new housing development.